 HIAT: The finite state machine that describes the segmentation algorithm for HIAT files.
 These are used for various functions under „Segmentation > HIAT Segmentation“ (see section H of the function references and Appendix B).

 DIDA: The finite state machine that describes the segmentation algorithm for DIDA files.
-These are used for various functions under „Segmentation > DIDA Segmentation“ (see section H of the function references and Appendix B). .
+These are used for various functions under „Segmentation > DIDA Segmentation“ (see section H of the function references and Appendix B).

 GAT: The finite state machine that describes the segmentation algorithm for GAT files.
-These are used for various functions under „Segmentation > GAT Segmentation“ (see section H of the function references and Appendix B). .
+These are used for various functions under „Segmentation > GAT Segmentation“ (see section H of the function references and Appendix B).

 CHAT: The finite state machine that describes the segmentation algorithm for CHAT files.
-These are used for various functions under „Segmentation > CHAT Segmentation“ (see section H of the function references and Appendix B). .
+These are used for various functions under „Segmentation > CHAT Segmentation“ (see section H of the function references and Appendix B).

-Furthermore, you can use this dialogue to choose the form of pauses that are inserted via „Event > Insert Pause...
+Furthermore, you can use this dialog to choose the form of pauses that are inserted via „Event > Insert p ause...”
 Prefix states which characters precede the pause description.
 Suffix defines which characters follow.
 Via Decimal you can define whether a decimal point or a comma is used.
 Round to defines the number of digits behind the comma, to which the pause measurement is rounded.
 The settings automatically adapt to the transcription system that has been selected under Preferred Segmentation.

 4. Auto Save: In the tab „Auto save“ you can choose if you would always like to create an automatic backup copy of the transcription you are working on.

 The automatically generated backup copy will save your data in case of a system crash, as you are able to restore your transcription from the backup copy.
-If this option is activated, a backup copy with a clear name is created for the session, every time the Editor is started.
+If this option is activated, a backup copy with a clear name is created for the session, every time the EEditor is started.

 You can use the following settings: